Instrumental

-An instrumental or instrumental song is music normally without any vocals, although it might include some inarticulate vocals, such as shouted backup vocals in a big band setting.
-Through semantic widening, a broader sense of the word song may refer to instrumentals.
+An instrumental, instrumental music, or sometimes "instrumental song" is music without any vocals, although it might include some inarticulate vocals, such as shouted backup vocals in a big band setting.
+Through semantic widening, a broader sense of the word "song" may refer to instrumentals.
 The music is primarily or exclusively produced using musical instruments.
 An instrumental can exist in music notation, after it is written by a composer; in the mind of the composer (especially in cases where the composer themselves will perform the piece, as in the case of a blues solo guitarist or a folk music fiddle player); as a piece that is performed live by a single instrumentalist or a musical ensemble, which could range in components from a duo or trio to a large big band, concert band or orchestra.

 In a song that is otherwise sung, a section that is not sung but which is played by instruments can be called an instrumental interlude, or, if it occurs at the beginning of the song, before the singer starts to sing, an instrumental introduction.
 If the instrumental section highlights the skill, musicality, and often the virtuosity of a particular performer (or group of performers), the section may be called a "solo" (e.g., the guitar solo that is a key section of heavy metal music and hard rock songs).
 If the instruments are percussion instruments, the interlude can be called a percussion interlude or "percussion break".
 These interludes are a form of break in the song.

 In popular music

 In commercial popular music, instrumental tracks are sometimes renderings, remixes of a corresponding release that features vocals, but they may also be compositions originally conceived without vocals.
 One example of a genre in which both vocal/instrumental and solely instrumental songs are produced is blues.
 A blues band often uses mostly songs that have lyrics that are sung, but during the band's show, they may also perform instrumental songs which only include electric guitar, harmonica, upright bass/electric bass and drum kit.
+Instrumental versions of songs can also be used to create remixes and mashups or used in DJ sets.
+If an instrumental version of a track is not released, it can be created through stem separation/vocal removal.